 Living-as-a-service, with all kinds of facilities on demand, is also becoming increasingly popular among young city dwellers.
 Especially since many cities are doing away with rented accommodation, students and yuppies will more often move to these kinds of trendy sharing concepts with communal (work) spaces.
 But the biggest impact, of course, is on office space.

-Real estate trend 3: Living in the shopping street
+Real estate trend 3: Shopping streets

 Due to corona, vacancy rates increased and many shopping areas were in need of transformation.
 The growth of e-commerce only increased in corona time.
 In some places, the corona crisis is therefore being seized as a momentum to transform shopping areas on a large scale into future-proof residential shopping areas and even work areas.